Home Topics Customer Service What is customer service?

 The difference between bad and good customer service has a demonstrable impact on business success.
 Better customer service helps improve customer retention and customer satisfaction, ultimately improving customer lifetime value.
 In fact, 88% of respondents to a Salesforce survey(link resides outside ibm.com) said that good customer service was as important as the actual products or services that are purchased in making customers happy.

 Minimizing avoidable customer churn improves customer service and contributes to an organization’s bottom line.
 Happy customers are loyal customers, and more likely to recommend the products through positive word-of-mouth.
-Creating customer loyalty is not just about delivering excellent products or services; it can also be accomplished by demonstrating the company and its customer service agents are actively listening to and taking action on customer service complaints.
+Creating customer loyalty is not just about delivering excellent products or services; it can also be accomplished by demonstrating that the company and its customer service agents are actively listening to and taking action on customer service complaints.

 Related content